kyma-project/istio/docs/technical-design.md

 - Restart pods with proxy sidecar when proxy resources change

 #### IstioIngressGatewayReconciliation
-This component must be executed after the `IstioInstallationReconciliation`.
-Its responsibility is to restart the Istio ingress gateway ingress gate  based on specific configuration changes.
+The components responsibility is to bring the Istio Ingress Gateway in the desired state.
+The desired state is represented by [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).

 As of now the following scenarios must be covered by this component:
 - Restart when `numTrustedProxies` changed.
+  - To decouple the restart from the rollout of the `numTrustedProxies` by the `IstioInstallationReconciliation`, a state (e.g. an annotation) should be use.

 #### PeerAuthenticationReconciliation
-This component must be executed after the `IstioInstallationReconciliation` and it applies a PeerAuthentication that configures the default mTLS mode in the cluster.
+This component applies a PeerAuthentication that configures the default mTLS mode in the cluster.
+This should only be applied if Istio is installed, and this PeerAuthentication does not exist or the generation has been changed, as we want to ensure that it is always our expected configuration.

 ## Scenario: Users bring their own Istio installation